Birmingham Ground Gas Protection

 Due to the hazardous nature of ground gasses, buildings should be protected to ensure safety and integrity.
 Protection can be found in the form of a ground-gas membrane.

 Ground gas protection membranes are typically made from polymers, but can also be made with other materials like aluminium.
-This allows them to be light and flexible while still being formable.
+These membranes are light, flexible and formable thanks to their flexibility.
 They prevent gas from flowing into the building from the ground.

 Call our Birmingham team today to book your gas protection systems verification inspection